MagnusTiberius/solinvictus/README.md

 Q: Why MsiExec?
 A: Calling MsiExec within the context of Automation allows me just run an install file (usually a .msi file) without me doing all the manual step.

+Q: Why JsonCpp?
+A: JsonCpp provided the features I needed to implement a way of storing meta-data in json format.
+This way, meta-data is decoupled from code.